dokku/dokku-scheduler-kubernetes/README.md

 dokku scheduler-kubernetes:autoscale-set APP PROC_TYPE max-replicas 10
 ```

 You also need to add autoscaling rules.
 These can be managed via the `:autoscale-rule-add` command.
-Adding a rule for a target-name/metric-type combination that already exists will override the existing rule with a warning message on stderr.
+Adding a rule for a target-name/metric-type combination that already exists will override any existing rules.

 Rules can be added for the following metric types: